causal-agent/programble.github.io/_posts/2014-12-05-days-in-month-formula.md

 function f(x) { return 28 + (x + Math.floor(x/8)) % 2 + 2 % x + 2 * Math.floor(1/x); }
 ```

-1. Naturally, I didn't feel like using any of the mnemonics, so I looked
-   this table up on the Internet.
-2. "The Basics," or, "The Rule With Many Exceptions," like most rules.
-3. February was originally the last month of the year in the Roman
-   calendar, so it actually makes more sense than it seems for it to be
-   shorter than the others.
-It also makes more sense that its length
-   would vary, since adding or removing a day from the end of the year
-   is more intuitive.